WLeondike/streamJunkie/README.md

 # Stream Junkie
 In this project we will be creating our own website with two APIs included.
-Those apis are:
+Those APIs are:
 - utelly
     - utelly is a service that will allow the search input to display the best streaming service option.
 - the movie database(tmdb)